alex-bellon/wikipedia/README.md

 [Fork bomb](https://en.wikipedia.org/wiki/Fork_bomb) - a denial-of-service attack wherein a process continually replicates itself to deplete available system resources, slowing down or crashing the system due to resource starvation.

+[Google hacking](https://en.wikipedia.org/wiki/Google_hacking) - a computer hacking technique that uses Google Search and other Google applications to find security holes in the configuration and computer code that websites use.

 [Pass the hash](https://en.wikipedia.org/wiki/Pass_the_hash) - a hacking technique that allows an attacker to authenticate to a remote server or service by using the underlying NTLM or LanMan hash of a user's password, instead of requiring the associated plaintext password as is normally the case.

 [R-U-Dead-Yet Attack](https://en.wikipedia.org/wiki/R-U-Dead-Yet) - Low and slow DoS attack